 Ben was difficult to read, and soothe.
 And wasn’t the product of “bad” parenting, nor did he have a disorder per se.
 Rather, Ben experienced something below the surface of his behaviors, an invisible process in his sensory system that made his body crave certain sensations.
 Neither his parents nor his teacher was familiar with the concept of sensory differences.
 Understanding the “why” of Ben’s behaviors (the iceberg under the water) transformed how all of his caregivers perceived and helped him.

 Sensory processing differences are only one of millions of reasons—below the surface of the iceberg—that cause or trigger childhood behavioral challenges.
 Yet, most educators and child behavior specialists work at the tip of the iceberg, attempting to shift behaviors without investigating their adaptive purposes for the child.
 We have a preference, indeed a bias, towards “top-down” causes of behaviors.
 When we have a top-down perspective, we believe that children are doing things on purpose, seeking “negative attention”, or are otherwise willful.
 This top-down perspective is agnostic of the critical role the body plays in children’s behaviors, which is a bottom-up or “body-up” perspective.
 Until we understand the difference, we will be prone to mistakenly engaging with the end-product of a child’s needs (behaviors) while ignoring the root causes, all those things beneath the tip of the iceberg.

 Before they understood his body’s needs, his parents were often angry at Ben for being so unruly.
 Their well-meaning but inaccurate interpretations of his behaviors led them to punish him and strained their relationships with him, diminishing his self-confidence.
 After we reframed Ben’s behaviors, they felt more compassionate and less blaming.
 This new perspective provided a fresh lens through which to view Ben, and it set their relationships with him on a positive trajectory.

 A whole-child vantage point, letting us view a child from above and below the surface of observable behaviors, offers the best way to understand and support social and emotional development.
-I explain the developmental iceberg model of behaviors in my book on social and emotional development.
+I explain the developmental iceberg model of behaviors in my new book, Beyond Behaviors.